MozillaSecurity/funfuzz/README.md

 **A:** compileShell has been tested on:

-* Windows 7 and Windows Server 2012 R2, with [MozillaBuild 2.2.0](https://wiki.mozilla.org/MozillaBuild) (Untested on Windows 8/8.1)
+* Windows 7 and Windows Server 2012 R2, with [MozillaBuild 2.2.0](https://wiki.mozilla.org/MozillaBuild)
-  * Windows 10 [requires a patch](https://bugzilla.mozilla.org/show_bug.cgi?id=1173060#c9) on top of MozillaBuild 2.0.0 (Untested on MozillaBuild 2.2.0)
+  * Windows 10 seems to work fine with [MozillaBuild 2.2.0](https://wiki.mozilla.org/MozillaBuild) and some funfuzz fixes that have landed, but needs more testing
 * Mac OS X 10.11
-* Ubuntu 14.04 LTS and later (best supported on 15.10)
+* Ubuntu 15.10 and later (best supported on 16.04 LTS)
 * Ubuntu (and variants) on [ARM ODROID boards](http://www.hardkernel.com/main/main.php) are also known to work.

 Fedora Linux has not been tested extensively and there may be a few bugs along the way.

-The following operating systems are old and while they may still work, be prepared to **expect issues** along the way:
+The following operating systems are old/less common and while they may still work, be prepared to **expect issues** along the way:

-* Windows Vista
+* Windows Vista / Windows 8 / Windows 8.1
 * Mac OS X 10.10
-* Ubuntu Linux 12.04 LTS
+* Ubuntu Linux 14.04 LTS, 15.04 and prior

 Support for the following operating systems **have been removed**: